p4prabhav/XforYgen/README.md

 The next big thing is: Coachella for Dog Walkers

-The next big thing is: Spotify for People with pools

-The next big thing is: Stubhub for Hedge funds

-The next big thing is: Pandora for furniture
+The next big thing is: Coachella for Orange juice

 The next big thing is: Coachella for Jungle juice